DariusDJohnson/configure-ad/README.md

 - Setup Client-1 in Azure
 - Install Active Directory on Domain Controller via Remote desktop
 - Create a Domain Admin user within the domain
 - Join Client-1 to your domain
+- Setup Remote Desktop for non-administrative users on Client-1
+- Create a bunch of additional users and attempt to log into client-1 with one of the users
 <h2>Deployment and Configuration Steps</h2>

 <p>